TechGrounds-Cloud8/cloud8-QuincyTjia/08_Project_01/Design Document.md

 # Security Groups

 The next step to do is to make the security groups for the webserver VPC.
 That went quite well and was done quickly.
-The next step to do is to make the NACL for the webserver VPC.
+The next step to do is to make a second security group for the management server.

+13-07-2022: I have to make a SG for the management server.
+This SG has to have a rule which add a inbound rule to allow a SSH conncection from a trusted IP address.
+This went very quickly because I already had the code and only needed to change some settings.

+The next step to do is to make a NACL for the Subnets in the Webserver VPC.
+It should have the Ingress and Egress HTTP and HTTPS traffic allowed.
+I also have to add a ACL for the managementserver.
+It should have at least for now have a Ingress and Egress SSH traffic allowed.
+I finished the code and the ACL's where added, however I couldn't access my webserver.
+So I had to find a solution to get access to it again (Ephemeral port).
+After a while I managed to fix the problem and now I can access my webserver again.